Chairman - Tony Brown

 I'm a keen classic bike enthusiast and have visited the Isle of Man on several occasions, twice doing the parade lap at the classic TT.

-I joined the S&DMCC in 1988 when I first moved to the area as a way of getting to know local motorcyclist and I've been with it ever since, often being on the committee.
+I joined the S&DMCC in 1988 when I first moved to the area as a way of getting to know local motorcyclists and I've been with it ever since, often being on the committee.

 I've been riding all year round every year since I was 16, having started on an embarrassing Honda C50 (but it was faster than all my mates 50s!), moving swiftly to a Yamaha RXS100 and owning more than 30 bikes of various types over the years.
 At the moment, I have a Suzuki DL650 V-Strom which I use most days, a Triumph Tiger 1200 Explorer which only comes out when there is no salt on the road and a Honda CRF250L.

-I've also done a fair bit of green-laning and mild motocross over the years with bikes ranging from an old Suzuki TS185ER to ex-army Armstrong MT500 and currently the Honda CRF250L but my favourite was a Yamaha WR450F.
+I've also done a fair bit of green-laning and motocross over the years with bikes ranging from an old Suzuki TS185ER to ex-army Armstrong MT500 and currently the Honda CRF250L but my favourite was a Yamaha WR450F.

 My first bike (moped) was a Yamaha FS1E which I learned to ride on the cycle-ways of Stevenage.